bineethsasitharan/bineethsasitharan/README.md

 ### Hi there 👋 I'm Bineeth Sasitharan,

-Organized, communicative, and result-driven AI & ML professional with a solid foundation in the engineering domain and a proven track record of applying cutting-edge artificial intelligence and machine learning techniques with technical expertise and industry insight.

 Here you can find my work samples on Machine Learning, Deep Learning and Data Analysis.

 <!--